Joanna Benfield - Sex Therapist (MPhil, MA, MBACP - registered)

 I also work as a general counsellor, helping clients to work with issues such as depression, anxiety, obsessive thinking and trauma.

-My consulting rooms are situated in Kingston upon Thames and in Barnes, southwest London.
+My consulting rooms are situated in Harley Street, Central London, and in Kingston upon Thames, Surrey.
 In addition to face-to-face sessions, I am able to provide counselling via webcam and telephone.

 Please note that, at present, I am seeing all clients online and by telephone.

 Training, qualifications & experience

 I have an MA in Counselling and Psychotherapy (with distinction), a Postgraduate Diploma in Psychosexual and Relationship Counselling (with distinction), as well as a Postgraduate Certificate in Psychological Coaching.
 I am also trained in person-centred counselling, cognitive behavioural therapy and brief solution-focused therapy.
 I also have a Diploma in Supervision.

 As a prominent expert in my field, I am often approached by the media for advice on sex and relationship issues.
 I have been featured in Marie Claire, Men's Health, Women's Health, Top Sante, Glamour, Look and Woman magazines, as well as BBC Radio Five Live's 'Men's Hour'.
 My first book, 'Three in a Bed: Conversations with a Sex Therapist', was published by Harper Collins in January 2016.
 In 2017, I co-edited the 'Routledge International Handbook of Sexual Addiction' and I have written a number of published academic papers on the treatment of sex addiction.
 Currently, I am in the process of writing a self-help book on sex addiction, which can be used alongside therapy.